dij0s/PETAL/thesis/bachelor_thesis.typ

 At this stage, every bit of information that is needed to establish a proper energy planning strategy is gathered into the conversational context (#ref(<conversational_state>)).
 The user's prompt has been broken down and analyzed with relevant data points and guidelines retrieved and processed.

-In the #ref(<intent_router>, supplement: it => it.body) section, the _intent_ field is defined to either be factual (requesting data) or actionable (seeking planning guidance, recommendations, or strategic advice).
+In the #ref(<intent_router>), the _intent_ field is defined to either be factual (requesting data) or actionable (seeking planning guidance, recommendations, or strategic advice).
 This distinction is crucial as it allows the agent to differentiate between the two tasks, the latter being more expensive in computational resources because of the extra complexity of correlating guidelines and data to concretize a strategy.

 Factual queries still contribute to the final goal of establishing an energy planning strategy as it enables users to assess the profile of the municipality and subsequently refine and guide the system into a more effective and informed strategy.

-As defined in the same section, the local database stores user feedback and corrections to past queries.
+Furthermore, the local database stores user feedback and corrections to past queries.
 The agent retrieves pertinent preferences and memories related to the current query and shapes the response according to those expectations.
 Like tools and guidelines, memories are stored as embeddings and are therefore retrieved based on semantic similarity.

 Finally, similar tools to those retrieved by the geocontext retriever agent are retrieved in order to generate tailored recommendations.
 The selection of similar tools is based on their categorization, as defined in #ref(<datasets_table>).
 This encourages assessing the full spectrum of available data for any municipality.

-The state interfaces are presented in the #ref(<strategy_planner_design>) below:
+The state interfaces are presented in the #ref(<strategy_planner_design>):
 #figure(
   image("figs/strategy_planner_design.svg", width: 80%),
   caption: "Strategy planner, interfaces",